GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/videos/index.md

 {% Column %}
 <strong>May 12, 2023  Run time: 23:43</strong>

-The Privacy Sandbox introduces a set of privacy-preserving APIs that give you the tools you need to protect people's privacy online.
 Privacy Sandbox team members provide answers to common questions in this talk.
 After watching, you'll have a better understanding of the long-term vision, including similarities and differences between Chrome and Android implementations.
 {% endColumn %}
 {% endColumns %}